mkishi1221/mkishi1221.github.io/_posts/2025-05-20-Where Is the Money? The Early Revenue Pitfall in Product Validation.markdown

 tags:   [mindset, validation, learnings]
 ---

-When a user pays you, it feels like a breakthrough.
-You’ve validated your MVP.
-You’re onto something real.
+When a user pays us, it feels like a breakthrough.
+We've validated our MVP.
+We’re onto something real.
 Except… maybe not.

 In early product development, revenue is often treated as the gold standard for validation.
-It’s easy to see a Stripe notification and assume you've crossed a meaningful threshold—that now it’s time to scale, hire, or raise.
+It’s easy to see a Stripe notification and assume we've crossed a meaningful threshold—that now it’s time to scale, hire, or raise.
 But money, especially in the early stages, is a noisy signal.
-It can mask deeper flaws in the model and lull you into a false sense of product-market fit.
+It can mask deeper flaws in the model and lull us into a false sense of product-market fit.
 I learned this the hard way.

 ## Domainsmith: A Signal Without a System